Linda holds several years of career experience with home improvement projects, retail home decor, and home design.

 Ask to view your property from the street and take in the overall effect.
 If your friend comments more on the design fixtures rather than proper lighting placement you'll need to make some adjustments.
 A slight change in lens angle or stake position is where the focus belongs—on a stately palm, a soothing water feature or a colorful floral border instead of the fixtures themselves.

 Avoid Cheap Fixtures

 Resist the temptation to purchase cheap outdoor lighting fixtures.
 Yes, they will be easy on your budget at first but can become costly in the long run.
 Fixtures of questionable quality and manufacture need to be replaced more often.

-Always invest in fixtures made by trusted companies offering limited or a lifetime warranty.
-Make sure the warranty includes electrical wiring, sockets, bulb components and the exterior finish.
+Always invest in fixtures made by trusted companies offering either a limited or a lifetime warranty.
+Make sure the warranty includes electrical wiring, sockets, bulb components, and the exterior finish.
 Look for UL-approved fixtures and those specifically designed for outdoor use.

 Install Automated Lighting Controls